rajkrrsingh/HiveStreamingV2/README.md

 # HiveStreamingV2
-This application demonstrate the use of HiveStreaming v2(Hive3), the application is using static partitioning to write to hive acid table.
+This application devloped and tested on HDP-3.1.0.0-78 and demonstrate the use of HiveStreaming v2(Hive3), the application is using static partitioning to write to hive acid table.

 more information can be found here :- [https://cwiki.apache.org/confluence/display/Hive/Streaming+Data+Ingest+V2]